Fact Sheet 550

 - Instead of three big meals, eat smallee amounts, more often.

 - Eat mild foods and soups, not spicy.

 - Ginger ale or ginger tea might settle your stomach.
 So can the smell of fresh lemon.

 Don’t skip meals or to lose too much weight!
 Marijuana (see Fact Sheet 731) or the prescription drug dronabinol can reduce nausea.
 Be careful with over-the-counter or prescription nausea drugs.
 They may interact with your ARVs.

 Gas and bloating can be reduced by avoiding foods like beans, some raw vegetables, and vegetable skins.

 Skin Problems: Some medications cause rashes.
-Most are temporary, but in rare cases they indicate a serious reaction.
+Most are mild and temporary, but in rare cases they indicate a serious reaction.
 Talk to your health care provider if you have a rash.
 Other skin problems include dry skin or hair loss.
 Moisturizers help some skin problems.

 Mitochondrial Toxicity (Fact Sheet 556) is damage to structures inside the cells.
 It might cause neuropathy or kidney damage, and can cause a buildup of lactic acid in the body.